VasylVaskivskyi/biostitch/README.md

 **`--out_dir`**   path to output directory.

+**`--reference_channel`**   select channel that will be used for estimating stitching parameters.
+Default is to use first channel.

 **`--stitch_channels`**   specify space separated channel names to stitch (e.g. "DAPI" "ALEXA 657").
 Default is to use all channels.

 **`--channels_to_correct_illumination`**  specify space separated channel names that require correction of bad illumination (e.g. "DAPI"), RNA spot channels usually do not need correction.
 Default is to apply correction to all channels.
 Specify `none` if you do not want to do correction at all.